 If you keep doing what we have always done, you will keep getting the same results, also known as Einstein’s definition of insanity.

 In order to get different results, you must change your actions.

-Think to yourself before potentially bingeing – “I’d rather look and feel good in my new dress for my birthday, than having this temporary pleasure of eating this now”.
+Think to yourself before potentially bingeing – “I’d rather look and feel good in my new suit/dress for my [special event here] than have this temporary pleasure of eating this now”.

 Get real objectivity – take a picture of yourself as you are now, and have these images handy to look at when you are considering eating fattening foods, for example, chocolate.

 A definition of insanity is doing the same thing over and over and expecting a different result.

 Realize that a trade-off (eating smaller portion sizes, skipping junk foods, exercising where there was none, drinking and sleeping more, etc. is required in order to change your outcome to a better result.